lgmgeo/liftoverSV/README.md

 --CHAIN,-C <File>             The liftover chain file
-                              See https://genome.ucsc.edu/goldenPath/help/chain.html for a description of chain files See http://hgdownload.soe.ucsc.edu/downloads.html#terms for where to download chain files.
+                              See https://genome.ucsc.edu/goldenPath/help/chain.html for a description of chain files See http://hgdownload.soe.ucsc.edu/downloads.html#terms for where to download chain files Required
-                              Required

 --help,-h <Boolean>           Display the help message
                               Default value: false.
 Possible values: {true, false}

---INPUTFILE,-I <File>         The SV VCF input file.
+--INPUTFILE,-I <File>         The SV VCF input file
-                              Gzipped VCF file is supported.
+                              Gzipped VCF file is supported
                               Multi-allelic lines are not allowed
                               Required

---LIFTOVER,-L <File>          The UCSC Liftover tool path
+--LIFTOVER,-L <File>          The UCSC liftOver tool path
                               Default: "liftOver"

 --OUTPUTFILE,-O <File>        The liftover SV VCF output file
                               Required

---PERCENT,-P <float>          Variation in length authorized for a lifted SV (e.g. difference max between SVLEN < 5%)
+--PERCENT,-P <float>          Variation in length authorized for a lifted SV (e.g. difference max between both SVLENs < 5%)
                               Default value: 0.05

---REFFASTASEQ,-R <File>       The reference sequence (fasta) for the TARGET genome build (i.e., the new one after the liftover)
+--REFFASTASEQ,-R <File>       The reference sequence (fasta) for the TARGET genome build (i.e. the new one after the liftover)
 ```

 ## How to cite?